secretstartups/handbook/content/handbook/product/ux/ux-research/research-in-the-ai-space/index.md

 1. their problem or need, and
 1. how helpful the solution is with addressing those.
 In other words, does it provide value?

-### Guideline 3: Solution validation and more - Collect more than just usability feedback during solution validation of your AI powered prototype
+### Guideline 3: Collect more than just usability feedback during AI prototype validation

 Once an AI powered solution is available for validation, make sure to not only collect feedback on its usability, but also: